bernhardAxonIvy/doc/source/concepts/3rd-party-integration/process-extension.rst

 |axon-ivy| contains :ref:`extensible-process-elements` that can be used to
 address particular execution behavior requirements not offered by any of the standard process elements.
-By implementing one of these Java interfaces any 3rd party logic can be weaved into the process during execution time.
+By implementing one of these Java interfaces, any 3rd party logic can be weaved into the process during execution time.

 A generic Java interface is provided in following process elements: